Durable Medical Equipment at some point needs DME Repairs and Maintenance from your DME supplier.

 After a 5-year period, patients will have the choice to get new oxygen equipment from their supplier or to switch to a DME supplier.
 If the patient is using oxygen equipment for less than 5 years then the patient needs to return the equipment to the DME supplier.

 DME Repair and Maintenance of Oxygen Equipment

 Throughout the patient’s 5-year rental period, the supplier must keep oxygen equipment up and running conditions.

 In the last 2 years of the rental period, providers are allowed to bill patients for in-home maintenance visits every 6 months, and their patients have to pay 20 percent coinsurance.
-Click to know more about rules for repairs and maintenance for oxygen equipment.
+Click to know more about the rules for repairs and maintenance of oxygen equipment.